-The terminal is a key component of any pen tester's setup.
+The terminal is a key component of any pentester's setup.
 We're going to be spending a lot of time working with the terminal, so the goal is to be comfortable with it.
 We want something that is appealing to our eye, feature-rich, and stable.
 A good terminal emulator will help us manage our workflow efficiently.
 For macOS, my preferred terminal emulator is iTerm2.
 An honorable mention goes out to Cathode, which attempts to replicate the feel of using an old terminal.

 In this article, we will be using your Mac's default Terminal app to install iTerm2.
 Doing the installation in this way will help new users get familiar with the CLI (command line interface).
 If you're old hat and already have a solid grip on the command line, a refresher never hurts.

-The default macOS terminal app is simply called Terminal, and is located in the Utilities folder in Applications.
-You can just search Spotlight for Terminal to open it quickly.
+The default macOS terminal app is simply called Terminal and is located in the "Utilities" folder in Applications.
+You can just search Spotlight for "Terminal" to open it quickly.

 Terminal.app features a plethora of color schemes, window groups, terminal tabs, a split pane, some man page integration, and transparency.
 It's a solid choice, but it lacks some features that I personally like having access to.
 This is why I recommend iTerm2, which has all of the features of Terminal and more.

 First, go ahead and open the Terminal app.
 When Terminal is first opened, the working directory is your home directory.
 Since we're about to download a file, I think the best place to put it is in our "Downloads" folder, so let's navigate there with the below command.
 The ~ character represents the home directory.

 Curl is a powerful command line tool for getting or sending files using URL syntax.
 The -O option is equivalent to --remote-name, which writes curl output to a local file name based on the remote file we get.
 Without using the -O option, the data for our download is simply printed to stdout.
 You can read more about curl or almost any other command in the man pages.
-For curl the command would be:
+For curl, the command would be:

 Since the developer did not include a properly formatted SHA checksum file, we have to do this manually.
 The command below generates a shasum hash of the given file.
 The -a switch selects which algorithm to use.
 Since this is an SHA-256 checksum, we use 256.

-shasum -a 256 iTerm2-3010.zip
+shasum -a 256 iTerm2-3_2_7.zip ac71ddf4b9378fb87a30c64aa9bde543300728ed5e5ab996f1687f40fd7e2ae1

 With the checksum verified, we know that the file hasn't been tampered with.
 It also lets us know that the download isn't corrupted.

-Once the file is unzipped, we will do a quick listing (ls) of the directory to verify the file is in the right place:
+Once the file is unzipped, we will do a quick listing (ls) of the directory to verify the file is in the right place.

 mv iTerm.app/ /Applications/

 The next step is to launch iTerm2.
 Depending on your system's security settings, you may have to make an exception before you can open iTerm2.
-I trust the iTerm dev team, and feel comfortable making this exception.
+I trust the iTerm dev team and feel comfortable making this exception.
 If you do not, I recommend staying with the default Terminal app included with macOS.

 We could easily create the exception by navigating to the iTerm2 app in the Applications folder.
-Then, control-click (or right-click) on it and select "Open"; or we could do it in the Terminal:
+Then, control-click (or right-click) on it and select "Open.
+We could also do it in the Terminal:

 spctl --add /Applications/iTerm.app/

-After executing this command, you maybe prompted to enter your username and password.
+After executing this command, you may be prompted to enter your username and password via a prompt.
 Spctl is macOS's CLI way of interacting with Gatekeeper.
 In this command, we simply added iTerm2 to our security exceptions list.

 nohup open /Applications/iTerm.app/ &>/dev/null &

-With that out of the way we can quit Terminal.
+With that out of the way, we can quit Terminal.
 We also have iTerm2 working!

-If you haven't been in the terminal for a while, or if this is your first excursion into the CLI, think of this as a warm up.
+If you haven't been in the terminal for a while, or if this is your first excursion into the CLI, think of this as a warm-up.
 We could have installed this app entirely in the GUI, but these tutorials will begin relying on a terminal more in the future.
 If you are interested in learning more, I recommend reading the first couple of articles in our Linux Basics series.
 If there is enough interest, I would be willing to do a similar series revolving around macOS.

 We've covered a lot of ground on terminal usage — even if it was just doing something as basic as installing an application — and also got ourselves a great terminal emulator!
 Still to come in this series on getting a Mac ready for hacking, we will be looking at a package manager, basic vim, Ruby, and more.
 As always, if you have any questions or comments, feel free to post them below.